MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-ams-retirement-guide.md

 ## Classic accounts- API token based authentication

-As [VI Classic accounts are retiring June 30th, 2024](/azure/azure-video-indexer/azure-video-indexer-azure-media-services-retirement-announcement#classic-accounts), all customers with Classic VI accounts need to [connect them to Azure Resource Manager (ARM) based VI accounts](/azure/azure-video-indexer/update-your-azure-video-indexer-account-and-migrate-assets?tabs=updateexistingportal%2cconnectclassicportal%2coptinportal#connect-a-classic-account-to-a-new-arm-based-account) prior to July 1st 2024.
+As [VI Classic accounts are retiring June 30th, 2024](/azure/azure-video-indexer/azure-video-indexer-azure-media-services-retirement-announcement#classic-accounts), all customers with Classic VI accounts need to [connect them to Azure Resource Manager (ARM) based VI accounts](/azure/azure-video-indexer/update-your-azure-video-indexer-account-and-migrate-assets?tabs=updateexistingportal%2cconnectclassicportal%2coptinportal#connect-a-classic-account-to-a-new-arm-based-account) before July 1st 2024.
 With this change, the way that VI access tokens are generated changes.
 While VI Classic accounts generate access tokens for authentication with the [Classic Get Access Token API](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Get-Account-Access-Token), updated VI accounts are ARM based and ARM based accounts use the [ARM API](/rest/api/videoindexer/generate/access-token)  to generate access tokens.

 Once you have connected your Classic account to an ARM, account, there's a [30-day transition state period](/azure/azure-video-indexer/update-your-azure-video-indexer-account-and-migrate-assets?tabs=updateexistingportal%2cconnectclassicportal%2coptinportal#transition-state) during which VI supports accessing your count with both Classic API and ARM API generated access tokens.
 Learn how to connect your Classic account to an ARM account here.